Bid to improve health and tackle inequality

 This research will be used by partners outside of academia, who will be active members of SPECTRUM, to make the case for effective policy and practice to improve health and address inequalities in the UK and further afield.

-The programme, called SPECTRUM (from Shaping Public hEalth poliCies To Reduce ineqUalities and harM), builds on the work of the UK Centre for Tobacco and Alcohol Studies and extends this to unhealthy foods.
+The programme – called SPECTRUM – builds on the work of the UK Centre for Tobacco and Alcohol Studies and extends this to unhealthy foods.

 Funding has been awarded by the UK Prevention Research Partnership – a collaboration between 12 funders.
 These include charities, UKRI research councils and the UK health and social care departments.

-SPECTRUM involves researchers from the University’s School of GeoSciences, Usher Institute and School of Social & Political Sciences.
+SPECTRUM involves researchers from the University’s Usher Institute, School of GeoSciences and School of Social and Political Sciences.